 According to Professor Espie, "there are many small, practical steps you can take to make your day more sleep-friendly, from getting some exercise to cutting down on caffeine after lunch."
 But he recommends developing your own "personal wind-down routine".

 Ideally this would consist of "an hour to an hour and a half before you go to bed when you don't do any work, avoid any 'stimulating' activity such as strenuous exercise, turn off any electronic devices and give yourself time to relax."

 Easier said than done, especially if you like a night out and/or box set binges, but enjoying better sleep takes practice.

 - As unrealistic as it sounds, try and get to bed by 9:30pm at least twice a week.
 It will help pay off your sleep debt and make work more productive.

 - Call last orders at the bar at least three hours before bed time to give your body time to process the alcohol.
-If your blood is clear of alcohol, you'll sleep more soundly.
+If your blood is clear of alcohol, you'll sleep better.

 How can you sleep more soundly?

 "A reliable schedule is a critical part of being a healthy sleeper," suggests Professor Espie.
 "You should make the time to have a wind-down routine to help you relax before bed, and put your day to rest.
 Aim to stop your work/activity at least 60-90 minutes before bed, and keep your bedroom dark to help signal the body that it's time for bed."